 We are linked with a small-rural school in Uganda.
 The Children's Sure House school is in Kazinga fishing village.
 The village is situated in Queen Elizabeth National Park, which is home to many types of wild animals including lions, buffalo and elephants.
 The Ellingham pupils were amazed to find out that animals constantly surround the School.
 The Headteacher, Moses Kiwala, came to visit our school and we have shared letters and photographs.
-Last year, we gave £250, profit from our Fairtrade tuck shop, to the school to help them buy school uniforms for the pupils.
+In recent years, we have given £250, profit from our Fairtrade tuck shop, to the school to help them buy school uniforms for the pupils.